Fallbrook, California: History

-The community of Fallbrook was first settled by the Payomkawichum people, later called Luiseños by the Spanish missionaries who were present in the area in the late 1700s.
-Large village sites and oak groves were established by the Luiseños.
-One site in particular became the area known today as Live Oak County Park.
+Fallbrook was first inhabited by the Payomkawichum people, later renamed Luiseños by the Spanish missionaries who arrived in the area in the late 18th century.
+Large village sites and oak groves were established by the Luiseños; one site became the area today known as Live Oak County Park.

-The first permanent recorded settlement was during the Mexican period in 1846, when Ysidro Alvarado was granted Rancho Monserate by then governor of Mexican California, Pio Pico, who was residing to the west of Fallbrook where Camp Pendleton is currently located.
-Alvarado and Pico were second-generation Californians and San Diegans and were citizens of Mexico and the United States.
+The first permanent recorded settlement dates to the Mexican period in 1846, when Ysidro Alvarado received the Rancho Monserate grant from then-governor of Alta California, Pío Pico.
+The 13,323-acre grant stretched from the San Luis Rey River near Bonsall in the south to Stagecoach Lane and the Palomares house in the north, bounded by Mission Road on the west and Monserate Mountain on the east.

-Rancho Monserate, a 13,323-acre grant stretched from the San Luis Rey River and Bonsall to the south to Stagecoach Lane and the Palomares house to the North to Mission Road to the west to Monserate Mountain to the east.
+Pico's nephew, vaquero José María Pico, was recorded in the area now occupied by Fallbrook Union High School in the 1860 census, and his family registered to vote in October 1868 — in time for the first presidential election after the Civil War.

-Pio's nephew and local vaquero, Jose Maria Pico, had been residing in the area now known as the Fallbrook High School during the 1860 census and his family had registered to vote in October 1868, in time for the November presidential election, the first election after the Civil War ended.
+The first known image of the area is an 1870 oil painting by James Walker titled Roping the Bear at Santa Margarita Rancho, depicting Mexican vaqueros capturing a grizzly bear.

-The first known image of the area was an oil painting done by James Walker in 1870 called Roping the Bear at Santa Margarita Rancho, which depicts Mexican vaqueros capturing a grizzly bear.
+Canadian-born settler Vital Reche later established a homestead with his family just north of Alvarado's ranch at the present-day site of Live Oak Park.
+The Reches named the new community "Fall Brook" after their former homestead in Pennsylvania.

-Later, Canadian immigrant Vital Reche settled here with his family just north of Alvarado's ranch at the site now known as Live Oak Park.
-They named the new community Fall Brook after their former homestead in Pennsylvania.
+Native oak trees were the area's original primary tree cover.

-Oak trees were the original primary trees in Fallbrook.
+Director Frank Capra purchased the historic 536-acre Red Mountain Ranch in Fallbrook in 1939 on the recommendation of his father-in-law Myron "Pop" Warner, after Warner scouted the property while Capra was directing Mr. Smith Goes to Washington.
+Capra rehabilitated the ranch's neglected 105-acre olive grove, restarted its on-site press, and sold the result by mail order under the label "Fallbrook Olive Oil — Produced by Frank Capra."
+He served on the board of the Fallbrook Public Utility District from December 1953 until June 1955, during which time he produced the short documentary The Fallbrook Story (1952) for the local Chamber of Commerce in support of the District's Santa Margarita River water-rights litigation against the federal government.

-Incorporation votes occurred in 1981 and 1987, but both votes failed.
+Incorporation as a city was put before voters in 1981 and again in 1987; both ballot measures failed.

-On October 21, 2007, wildfires broke out across San Diego county and other parts of Southern California.
-By October 23, the Rice Canyon Fire had crossed Interstate 15 and spread into the east area of Fallbrook along Reche Road, prompting a mandatory evacuation order for all residents.
-As of October 23, 206 homes, two commercial properties, and forty outbuildings had burned.
-These figures include over one hundred homes that burned in the Valley Oaks Mobile Home Park and Pala Mesa Village condos.
+On October 21, 2007, wildfires broke out across San Diego County and other parts of Southern California.
+By October 23, the Rice Canyon Fire had crossed Interstate 15 and spread into eastern Fallbrook along Reche Road, prompting a mandatory evacuation order for all residents.
+As of October 23, 206 homes, two commercial properties, and 40 outbuildings had burned; these figures included more than 100 homes destroyed in the Valley Oaks Mobile Home Park and Pala Mesa Village condominiums.